dmbarbour/glas/docs/GlasImpl.md

 By keeping a linked list of thread-local structures, when GC is performed, it can fetch back all the nurseries and force threads to grab new ones on their next allocation.

 Aside from allocators, TLS may prove convenient for write barriers, e.g. keeping a `glas_gc_scan*` per OS thread to avoid contention on a global scan list.
 Maybe move the semaphore here, too.

+### Finalizers

+It is necessary to precisely recognize finalizers in the heap.
+However, I cannot afford a linked list, nor even an additional mark bit per object, so I'm thinking to use cards to track finalizers to a small region (e.g. 128 bytes, a quarter-bit per object), then rely on gcbits to mark unexecuted finalizers more precisely.

 ### Snapshot at the Beginning?